kovetskiy/go-crontab/README.md

 # Why not other?

-I was looking for pretty good `*go*cron*` package, but all of these packages do not work with cron format "*/10" and does not allows to use groups of jobs.
+I was looking for pretty good `*go*cron*` package, but all of these packages does not work with cron format "*/10" and does not allows to use groups of jobs.

 ### All `*go*cron*` packages sucks, this package sucks less.